celo-org/SocialConnect/README.md

-# SocialConnect Beta
+<h1 align="center">✨ SocialConnect (Beta)</h1>

-SocialConnect is an open source protocol that maps off-chain personal **identifiers** (such as phone numbers, twitter handles, etc.) to on-chain account **addresses**.
-This enables a convenient and interoperable user experience for use cases such as:
+<h4 align="center">Open source protocol to map personal identifiers (like phone numbers, twitter handles, etc.) to EVM addresses on-chain. </h4>

+SocialConnect enables convenient and interoperable user experiences for use cases such as:

 * payments - send money directly to your friend's phone number!
 * social discovery - find someone's account based on their twitter!
-* any other identity applications!
+* many other identity applications!

 Here is a short demo of a payment from a [Kaala](https://kaala.app/) wallet user to a [Libera](https://medium.com/impactmarket/ready-to-unlock-your-potential-meet-libera-your-new-crypto-wallet-d1053f917b95) wallet user, with only a phone number: